RustAudio/vst3-sys/readme.md

 This crate intentionally omits anything not a part of the COM-compatible API.

-## Modifications

-This crate does not use the SDK's definition of IID/TUID values, but a binary compatible equivalent from `com-rs`.
-This

 ## Credits

 The COM vtables/API are generated using `com-rs` from Microsoft, it has been altered to allow it to compile/generate code on MacOS and Linux targets.
 (Update 4/2020) MS has stripped `winapi` dependency from `com-rs` and it's closer to being suitable for cross platform development.
 Currently outstanding are some of the implementation details of the runtime and the calling convention of the generated vtables.